 The Morristown homeowners wanted to open up their separate kitchen and dining rooms to create one large open plan kitchen area.
-We took an outdated kitchen and created a large eat-in-kitchen complete with fireplace.
+We took an outdated kitchen and created a large eat-in kitchen complete with a fireplace.

 As with most remodeling projects, the first step was demolition.
 The existing cabinetry, countertops, and kitchen flooring were removed, as were the walls separating the dining room from the kitchen.